Network Cloaking

 BlastShield: Network Cloaking to Reduce Attack Surfaces for Energy

 BlastShield’s Network Cloaking is ideal for energy companies to reduce the attack surface.
 It makes the OT infrastructure undiscoverable by hackers by positioning all assets behind an MFA-protected gateway.
-Devices behind a BlastShield Gateway are invisible to remote users without an initial multi-factor authentication (MFA) and can leverage biometrics similar to Apple or Google Pay to increase protection from bad actors.
-Since MFA does not rely on passwords, it eliminates a significant security vulnerability that is common even among the leading VPN solutions on the market: phishing attacks.
-BlastShield also prevents lateral movement within the network, as users can only see and connect to their authorized systems after their passwordless, phishing-resistant MFA succeeds.
+Devices behind a BlastShield Gateway are invisible to remote users without an initial multi-factor authentication (MFA).
+They can leverage biometrics similar to Apple or Google Pay to increase protection from bad actors.
+Since MFA does not rely on passwords, it eliminates a significant security vulnerability common even among the leading VPN solutions on the market: phishing attacks.
+BlastShield also prevents lateral movement within the OT network, as users can only see and connect to their authorized systems after their passwordless, phishing-resistant MFA succeeds.

 Network Cloaking for Data Centers